Henry Carey, Lord Hunsdon & family

 Henry’s sister, Dame Catherine Knollys (d.1569), is buried in St Edmund’s chapel in the Abbey.
 See a separate entry for her on the website.

-A photograph of the monument can be purchased from Westminster Abbey Library.
+A photograph of the monuments can be purchased from Westminster Abbey Library.

 “Oxford Dictionary of National Biography” 2004 for William, Henry, Elizabeth and George.

 www.historyofparliamentonline.org for Thomas

 Hunsdon wills can be ordered via the National Archives website.

 Click on the images to enlarge